jbeck018/React-Jamming/README.md

+## React Jamming App

+Prior to reviewing my code please read the following brief about how I created my app as I deviated from the actual assignment some (the moderator advised it was ok as long as I told you what I did differently).

+1. I wrote all the css myself (although I don't expect you to review it) and as such my page will look slightly different than what the project originally called for.

+2. I ran through the project by my own means first and then went back and tried to align it as much as possible to what the "directions" were.
+Due to this, there are some slight modifications that I made that differ from the original app.
+The first being that I put the "Submit Playlist" button below the search bar as opposed to in the playlist column which obvously changed the way I passed information to the child components.
+Second, I used a container row compononet to house my Result and playlist divs so that they would overflow correctly.
+This meant that the way I passed information as well as the general layout of my components look compared to the origianl differ.

+3. Aside from those changes, the app should function exactly as the directions stated.

+## Created using React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>